deanthing/letswatch-backend/README.md

 ```

 ## Unit testing
-Giya has already some unit tests written, we encourage adding more unit tests as you scale.
+letswatch has already some unit tests written, we encourage adding more unit tests as you scale.

 ```sh
 # Unit testing